grpc/proposal/A80-pid.md

 }
 ```

 The proposal is to make `wrrCallbacks` public.
-Even though this introduces new public API there are a few reasons that can justify this decision:
-* The interface is concise and generic.
-* Besides PID there are other cases when people need to fork `wrr`.
-Spotify [uses](https://www.youtube.com/watch?v=8E5zVdEfwi0) ORCA based custom gRPC load balancer to reduce cross-zone traffic.
-We are also considering incorporating things like latency and cross-az penalty in our load balancing decisions.
-With the proposed `wrrCallbacks` interface use-cases like this can be covered easily, as users have full control over LB weights.
-At the same time users don't have to write their own EDF scheduler and handle details related to subchannel management and interactions with resolvers.
+This has a number of significant benefits.
+Besides PID, there are other cases where one might need to extend `wrr`.
+For example, Spotify [demonstrates](https://www.youtube.com/watch?v=8E5zVdEfwi0) a gRPC load balancer to reduce cross-zone traffic – this can be implemented nicely in terms of `wrr` weights.
+We are also considering the same and incorporating things like latency into our load balancing decisions.
+Existing ORCA extension points don't cover these use cases.
+We leverage ORCA for custom server utilization metrics, but we also need the ability to combine server and client metrics to generate the resulting weight.
+The alternative is to write our own balancer with custom EDF scheduler and handle details related to subchannel management and interactions with resolvers.
+With this new API, use cases like this can be covered naturally, users have full control over the end-to-end definition of weights.
-* Existing ORCA extensibility points don't cover such use-cases.
-We can have custom utilization metric, but what we need is the ability to combine server metrics with the client-side view to generate the resulting weight.

 ### Dealing with Oscillations